sirius-ms/sirius-docs.github.io/docs/_pages/admins.md

 ## Offline vs Online features {#offline-online}
-SIRIUS is both, a desktop application, performing computations locally, and a client for web services such as [CSI:FingerID]({{ "/cli/#CSIFingerID-structures" | relative_url }}) and [CANOPUS]({{ "/cli/#CANOPUS-classes" | relative_url }}).
+SIRIUS is both, a desktop application, performing computations locally, and a client for the _SIRIUS Web Services_ such as [CSI:FingerID]({{ "/cli/#CSIFingerID-structures" | relative_url }}) and [CANOPUS]({{ "/cli/#CANOPUS-classes" | relative_url }}).
 The web services are seamlessly integrated to provide a user experience akin to classic desktop (or command-line) applications.